Computational Pathology: A Survey Review and The Way Forward: Clinical Applications for CPath

 \textit{\textbf{Colon and Rectum}} Colorectal cancers are two of the five most common cancer types \cite{Cancer2020}.
 Cancer cells usually start to develop in the innermost layer of the colon and rectum walls, known as the mucosa, and continue their way up to other layers.
 In other layers, there are lymph and blood vessels that can be used by cancer cells to travel to nearby lymph nodes or other organs \cite{american2020colorectal}.
 Colorectal cancers usually start with the creation of different types of polyps, each possessing a unique risk of developing into cancer.
 Most colorectal cancers are adenocarcinomas, which are split into three well-studied subtypes: classic adenocarcinoma (AC), signet ring cell carcinoma (SRCC), and mucinous adenocarcinoma (MAC).
 In most cases, AC has a better prognosis than MAC or SRCC.
 Other types, albeit uncommon, of colorectal cancers are: carcinoid tumors, gastrointestinal stromal tumors (GISTs), lymphomas, and sarcomas \cite{what-colon}.

 As in other cancers, histologic grade is the most important factor in cancer prognosis along with regional lymph node status and metastasis.
 The tumor site is also important in determining survival rates and prognosis \cite{you2020american}.
 Vascular invasion of both small and large vessels are important factors in adverse outcomes and metastasis \cite{lim2010prognostic, santos2013clinicopathological, gomez2014critical}, and perineural invasion has been shown in multiple studies to be an indicator of poor prognosis \cite{liebig2009perineural, ueno2013study, gomez2014critical}.
-Additionally, microsatellite instability (MS) is shown to be a good indicator of prognosis and is divided into three stages in decreasing adversity of Stable (MS-S), Low (MS-L), and High (MS-H) \cite{phipps2013colon}.
+Additionally, microsatellite instability (MSI) is shown to be a good indicator of prognosis and is divided into three stages in decreasing adversity of Stable (MSI-S), Low (MSI-L), and High (MSI-H) \cite{phipps2013colon}.
 Finally, some studies have indicated the usefulness of biomarkers in colorectal cancer treatment, with biomarkers such as BRAF mutations, KRAS mutations, MSI, APC, Micro-RNA, and PIK3CA \cite{vacante2018biomarkers}.

-Similarly to breast pathology research, works are relatively well-distributed among various tasks including disease diagnosis, segmentation, and detection.
+Works are relatively well-distributed among various tasks including disease diagnosis, segmentation, and detection.
 Expanding on colorectal cancer detection, work from \cite{144} used feature analysis for colorectal and mucinous adenocarcinomas using heatmap visualizations.
 They discovered that adenocarcinoma is often detected by ill-shaped epithelial cells and that misclassification can occur due to lumen regions that resemble the malformed epithelial cells.
 Similarly for mucinous carcinoma, the model again recognizes the dense epithelium, but this time ignores the primary characteristic of the carcinoma (abundance of extracellular mucin).
 These findings suggest that a thorough analysis of class activation maps can be helpful for improving the classifier's accuracy and intuitiveness.
-An interesting detection application for microsatellite instability is implemented \cite{18}, where the resulting AUC of $0.84$ shows that the role of microsatellite instability in patient prognosis could be worth investigating further.
-Another study presents an image segmentation approach based on principal component analysis (PCA) to H$\&$E staining characteristics to reduce 3-channel RGB data to one channel and applying a discrete wavelet transform (DWT) in the compressed domain \cite{492}.
-Further, some authors have combined the easiness of off-the-shelf models with one-stop-shop convenience and improved interpretability \cite{530}.
-Simultaneously, the first deep learning application for one-shot tumor localization and genetic subtyping in CRC is developed.
-All of this work has been done with the goal of unifying tumor diagnosis and subtyping workflows in a single-pass neural network.